Skip to main content

 Expert Reviewer

-Dr. Kathy Wentworth, V.M.D.
+Dr. Kathy Wiederkehr (Wentworth), V.M.D.

-Dr. Kathy Wentworth was the Medical Director of the VCA PetPoint Medical Center and Resort, located in Irvine, California.
-She is a graduate of the University of Pennsylvania's School of Veterinary Medicine and became board-certified as a Diplomate in Canine and Feline Practice by the American Board of Veterinary Practitioners in 2010.
+Dr. Kathy Wiederkehr (Wentworth) has been practicing veterinary medicine at pet care facilities in California since 2001.
+Most recently, she served as medical director of the VCA PetPoint Medical Center and Resort in Irvine.
+She is a graduate of the University of Pennsylvania School of Veterinary Medicine and became board-certified as a diplomate in Canine and Feline Practice by the American Board of Veterinary Practitioners in 2010.

 Author Bio